opencv/opencv/doc/tutorials/contrib/table_of_content_contrib/table_of_content_contrib.rst

                   *Author:* |Author_AlexB|

-                  You will learn how to process images and video streams with a model of retina filter of details enhancement, spatio-temporal noise removal and luminance correction.
+                  You will learn how to process images and video streams with a model of retina filter for details enhancement, spatio-temporal noise removal, luminance correction and spatio-temporal events detection.

   =============== ======================================================